Wasserstein Convergence Guarantees for a General Class of Score-Based Generative Models: Main Results

 \subsection{Examples}

 In this section, we consider several examples of the forward processes and discuss the implications of Theorem~\ref{thm:discrete:2}.
 In particular, we consider a variety of choices for $f$ and $g$ in the SDE \eqref{OU:SDE}, and investigate the iteration complexity, i.e., the number of iterates $K$ that is needed in order to achieve $\epsilon$ accuracy, i.e. $\mathcal{W}_{2}(\mathcal{L}(\mathbf{y}_{K}),p_{0})\leq\epsilon$.
 While the bound in Theorem~\ref{thm:discrete:2} is quite complex in general, and it can be made more explicit when we consider special $f$ and $g$.
 We summarize the results in Table~\ref{table:summary}.
-The derivation of these results will be given in Appendix~\ref{appendix:examples}.
+The main idea behind the results in Table~\ref{table:summary} is to analyze the three terms in \eqref{main:thm:upper:bound} in Theorem~\ref{thm:discrete:2} carefully for each example.
+We first choose $T=K\eta$ to be sufficiently large and fixed such that the first term in \eqref{main:thm:upper:bound}, that controls the initialization error, is $\mathcal{O}(\epsilon)$.
+Given $T=K\eta$ being fixed, the second term $\mathcal{E}_{1}$ in \eqref{main:thm:upper:bound}, that controls the discretization error, can be upper bounded by a function of $T=K\eta$ and $\eta$, which is $\mathcal{O}(\epsilon)$, by choosing $\eta$ to be sufficiently small.
+This also determines $K$ since $T=K\eta$ is chosen and fixed from the previous step.
+Finally, given $T=K\eta$ and $\eta$ being fixed, the third term $\mathcal{E}_{2}$ in \eqref{main:thm:upper:bound}, that controls the score-matching error, can be upper bounded by a function of $T=K\eta$, $\eta$ and $M$, which is $\mathcal{O}(\epsilon)$ by ``choosing" $M$ to be sufficiently small.
+For each example, with the specific choice of $f$ and $g$, one needs to spell out the explicit dependence on $T=K\eta$, $\eta$ and $M$ from \eqref{main:thm:upper:bound} before we can carry out the above analysis to obtain the results in Table~\ref{table:summary}.
+The detailed derivation of these results will be given in Appendix~\ref{appendix:examples}.